Dr Steevens' Hospital

 Dr Steevens' Hospital (also called Dr Steevens's Hospital) (Ospidéal an Dr Steevens), one of Ireland's most distinguished eighteenth-century medical establishments, was located at Kilmainham in Dublin Ireland.
-It was founded under the terms of the will of Dr Richard Steevens, an eminent physician in Dublin.
+It was founded under the terms of the will of Richard Steevens, an eminent physician in Dublin.
 The seal of the hospital consisted of 'The Good Samaritan healing the wounds of the fallen traveller' with the motto beneath "Do Thou Likewise".